BelAlMo2/BelAlMo2/README.md

 ### Computer Science Student | Aspiring SOC Analyst | Security-Minded Programmer

-I am a student at the Faculty of Computers and Information with a strong passion for Cybersecurity and a solid foundation in programming.
+I am a student at the Faculty of Computers and Artificial Intelligence with a strong passion for Cybersecurity and a solid foundation in programming.
 I love analyzing systems, understanding how software works under the hood, and solving complex security challenges.

 ### What I'm currently working on:
 * Deepening my knowledge in **Cybersecurity**, specifically focusing on the **SOC Analyst** track and **Malware Analysis**.